bong-u/newsong-app/README.md

 ### OUTLINE
 * Sending new album notification using Slack API.
-* Getting album info with FLO api.
+* Getting album info from https://rest-drf.herokuapp.com/api/artist

 ### PERIOD
 * Oct 18, 2021 ~

 ### USING
-* python (requests, pillow, json, ast, datetime)
+* python (requests, pillow)

 ### Limitation
 * It only brings artist's release tracks not participation tracks.